1nAp/public_portfolio/Find Flight Deals/readme.md

 This program uses the Sheety and Amadeus APIs to find lucrative flight deals going from a pre-disclosed departure city to locations of interest.

 The locations and data for sending people notifications is stored within a Google Sheet with a linked Google Form which receives responses to log people's names and email-addresses.
+Please see the JPG files for examples of Google Sheet / Google Form features.

 The program also send text-messages to a pre-defined number using TWILIO.
 I've removed the numbers because the ones used in this case were my own.